SUSD National Board Certified Teachers

 The National Board for Professional Teaching Standards issues certificates are issued in 16 content areas, from art, health education and mathematics to language arts, science and music.
 Certificates are also based on developmental levels, from early and middle childhood to early adolescence and young adulthood.

-Certification candidates put a microscope to their teaching practices and reflect on how they demonstrate and implement, in an ongoing way, National Board standards.
-Candidates for National Board certification are examined, by a panel of local and national peers, in four, key areas:
+Certification candidates put a microscope on their teaching practices and reflect on how they demonstrate and implement, in an ongoing way, National Board standards.
+Candidates for National Board certification are examined by a panel of local and national peers in four key areas:

 - competency in the subject area they teach

 - how they differentiate their instruction, based on student strengths and needs